 A broody hen sits on a nest hoping to hatch eggs; not wishing to foul her nest, she retains her droppings for hours instead of the usual, frequent deposits throughout the day.
 She briefly leaves the nest once or twice a day to eat, drink and relieve herself, leaving behind broody poop- the most horrendous-looking, foul-smelling, ginormous intestinal expulsion there is.

-Droppings boards in a coop catch the nightly deposits and keep the bedding cleaner, longer.
+Droppings boards in a coop catch the nightly deposits and keep the litter cleaner, longer.
 Scraping down the droppings boards daily provides an opportunity to observe anything abnormal.
-It is not unusual to find small amounts of red tissue in droppings; bits of intestinal lining are shed and slough off from time-to-time, but large amounts of blood are not normal and should be investigated.
+Blood found in droppings are not normal and should be investigated.

 When one chicken is found to have worms, the entire flock must be treated.
 Worming is serious business and ought not be taken lightly as it is taxing on a chicken’s body.
 Indiscriminate use of de-worming medications is inadvisable because worms can build up a resistance to them.

-The float test confirmed that this specimen contained neither worms nor evidence of coccidiosis.
-The pink, stringy stuff was simply an unusually long piece of intestinal lining that had been shed.
+The float test confirmed that this specimen contained no evidence of worms nor coccidia.
 Gross, yes, but not a problem.

 While this foamy, yellow specimen is abnormal (diarrhea) the chicken had no further such deposits and was otherwise well.
 Her diet was balanced and she was drinking normally.
 Yellow, foamy or greasy-looking chicken poop can be a sign of internal parasites (worms, coccidiosis) an infection, (bacterial or viral) a diet too high in protein or kidney dysfunction.